Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 ### Installing the Bottom Plate
-Insert the bottom plate into the deck box, paying attention to the recess for the Weipu connectors.
+Insert the bottom plate into the deckbox, paying attention to the recess for the Weipu connectors.
 Secure the plate with 4 plastic washers and 4 metal screws (3.8 x 9).

 <table>